Abrasives

 grinding wheels

-Discs made of bonded abrasives used to remove material from a workpiece surface.
-Grinding wheels rotate and shear away microscopic chips of material and can produce very fine surface finishes.
+A disc made of bonded abrasives used to remove material from a workpiece surface.
+Grinding wheels rotate to shear away microscopic chips of material and can produce very fine surface finishes.

 grit